WP-for-Church/Sermon-Manager/readme.txt

 * New: Add excerpt support (thanks @robertmain!)
 * New: Add read more link to the sermon description (thanks @robertmain!)
 * New: Add revisions support (thanks @robertmain!)
+* New: Add support for custom WP role capabilities (thanks @zSeriesGuy!)
 * New: Add support for sermon password protection
 * New: Add working file for rendering the feed
-* New: Add support for custom WP role capabilities
 * Change: Add more options to the recent sermons widget
 * Fix: Audio download button glitches sometimes
 * Fix: Custom preacher label in menu lowercased when label is in lowercase